cedar-policy/rfcs/text/0098-generalized-templates.md

 ## Summary

 Cedar templates are quite restrictive.
 There are only two slots provided (```?principal``` and ```?resource```) and they are limited to appearing in the scope of the policy.
 This results in users of Cedar needing to come up with their own [solution](https://github.com/cedar-policy/rfcs/pull/3#issuecomment-1632645305) to handling templates that can not be expressed in Cedar currently.
 In this RFC, we propose to generalize Cedar templates by allowing for an arbitrary number of user defined slots.
 User defined slots have different rules depending on whether or not they appear in the scope.
 If the user defined slot appears in the scope then it's type annotations are optional.
 Note that user defined slots that appear in the scope can only appear on the right-hand side of the ```==``` or ```in``` operators.
 This includes in operators when appearing together with an is operator, but excludes solitary is operators.
-User defined slots that appear in the scope can also be used in the condition as well.
+User defined slots that appear in the scope can be used in the condition as well.
 If the user defined slot appears in the condition of the template, then it must have it's type annotated and the type can be of any valid Cedar Schema Type including common types.

 In order to eliminate confusion, if using ```?principal``` and ```?resource``` slots they must be used exactly the same way as how they are being used currently.